- CustomLinks_2

 Duties

-Park ranger 2s are responsible for protecting, preserving and enhancing our state parks and natural resources, while ensuring the safety and welfare of park visitors.
-The specific duties will have some variation by park location, but below are basic duties of a park ranger 2: Law enforcement: Once commissioned, protects park properties and exercises limited commissioned police power.
+Once commissioned, protects park properties and exercises limited commissioned police power.
 Must have knowledge of WAC, RCW, policies and directives.
 Conducts investigations, educates the public on park rules, issues citations, performs surveillance, conducts crowd control, directs traffic, makes arrests/physical arrests and forwards charges to prosecutor.
 Prepares written reports.
 All non-permanent park rangers will be required to carry a firearm as part of their duties.

-Administrative: Updates manuals; records traffic counter readings; completes law enforcement reports, vehicle and equipment usage reports, attendance reports, incident reports, cash receipt transmittals, purchasing requisitions, employee timesheets and other reports as assigned or needed; and performs expenditure reconciliations.
+Updates manuals; records traffic counter readings; completes law enforcement reports, vehicle and equipment usage reports, attendance reports, incident reports, cash receipt transmittals, purchasing requisitions, employee timesheets and other reports as assigned or needed; and performs expenditure reconciliations.

-Resource stewardship: Recognizes, understands, values, manages and protects natural resources.
+Recognizes, understands, values, manages and protects natural resources.
 Identifies, improves and protects wetlands, archaeological sites and other sensitive or endangered sites.
 Enforces rules and laws to prevent unauthorized access or damage to park property.

-Supervision: Schedules, prioritizes and evaluates the work of several seasonal staff and special program workers (community service workers, volunteers, etc.).
+Schedules, prioritizes and evaluates the work of seasonal staff and special program workers (community service workers, volunteers, etc.).
 Establishes work expectations and standards, monitors results, coaches, trains, mentors and evaluates performance.
 Performs corrective action as necessary.
 Promotes teamwork, crew diversity and a safe and respectful working environment.

 Qualifications

-- Two years of college; AND
+- Two years of college*

-- High school diploma or GED; AND
+- High school diploma or GED

-- A valid driver's license; AND
+- A valid driver license

 *Military experience or in a natural resource or recreation field will substitute year for year for education.